elgrove/elgrove/README.md

 🔎  I'm currently looking for software developer or data engineer positions

-📦  I have built project from start to finish including containerised deployment on my own server
+📦  I have built projects from start to finish including containerised deployment on my own server

 💬 Contact me on [LinkedIn](https://www.linkedin.com/in/aaron-lloyd-13206620b)